 As well, I didn’t like all that sodium in the cottage cheese.
 That’s a lot of sodium, and I certainly didn’t like the taste of the yucky mess when I mixed them together.

-BUT, Budwig’s protocol calls for the combination of the two because cottage cheese contains sulfur protein, and it’s the combination of the sulfur protein and the oil that makes the potential magic.
-This combination of sulfur protein and oil makes it easy for your cells to absorb the oil water soluble.
+BUT, the Budwig protocol calls for the combination of the two because cottage cheese contains sulfur protein, and it’s the combination of the sulfur protein and the oil that makes the potential magic.
+This combination of sulfur protein and oil makes it easy for your cells to absorb the oil water-soluble.

 Something called “quark” is the original ingredient for this recipe, not cottage cheese.
 Quark is curdled milk that has been strained.
 You can buy quark in the US in your grocery store or you can make it yourself.
 I bought some.
 The quark did not taste any better to me than the cottage cheese.
 Yuck stuff.

 (I hope you are taking note of how much money I have spent on this health trip.
 I will tally it at the end of my little essay and let you know.)